Returning to Ireland from the United States of America

 • Pet passports

-• References from previous employers and landlords.
+• References from previous employers and landlords

 Managing your US social security benefits and retirement savings

-The Social Security Administration has a tool to help you find out if you can continue to get your Title II Social Security payments.
+If you are a US citizen, you may continue to receive social security payments while living in Ireland as long as you are eligible.
+The Social Security Administration has a tool to check if you can continue to get your Title II Social Security payments.

 If you have more questions once you arrive in Ireland, there is a list of contacts and services for people living outside the United States.